 Menorca has an Island Hiking Loop

-I spent my favourite days in Menorca hiking the Camí de Cavalls – the ‘Way of Horses’ former defence path that loops around the entire circumference of the island.
+I spent my favourite days in Menorca walking the Camí de Cavalls – the ‘Way of Horses’ former defence path that loops around the entire circumference of the island.

 It would take approximately one week to circumnavigate the entire island on this trail.
 Once you sample just a small patch of it, it becomes a very attractive option – one that is certainly making me want to return to complete the full route.

 Menorca is a Nautical Playground

 Menorca’s candy blue seas attract avid kayakers, windsurfers, stand-up paddleboarders, and boating enthusiasts.
 Sailing expeditions around the island can be seen departing from the Port of Fornells, which borders the Marine Reserve of the north coast; the port of Maó/Mahon, which is the island’s largest and for access to the east coast; and Ciutadella, for those sailing along the bays of the south.

 Menorca is renowned for the transparency of the sea, making the crystal clear waters are a scuba haven, which unspoilt seabeds rich in marine life, and animals unique to the island and its long-standing preservation efforts.

 Menorca has a Legacy of Gin – Mahon Xoriguer Gin

 While known for its fresh seafood and cured meats and cheese with a certified designation of origin, Menorca has a rather famous Gin blend.

 One if the best places to go in Menorca is the Xoriguer gin distillery.
 Made using a typical British distillation process, but with Dutch flavours, Xoriguer gin and the distillery are a legacy of British and Dutch occupation days and remains a local pride and a visitor favourite.

 One of the most common ways to drink it is not with tonic, but with a zesty lemon juice, known as a Pomada.
 The small distillery can be found in Mahon, with a one-litre bottle of this unique blend setting you back only 15 Euros (although I can confirm it doesn’t last long).